-Tips to Hosting a Financial Literacy Month Event
+Free Workshops & Tips to Hosting a Financial Literacy Month Event

 Below you will find complimentary material and a guide to assists your efforts in hosting a financial literacy month event.
 These resources provide the insight you need to make your next financial literacy event a huge success.

 Step 1: Choose a Target Audience.
 Knowing the audience you want to reach helps you decide how to plan your event.
 Are you passionate about sharing financial literacy with kids, teens, adults, or seniors?

 Step 2: Set Goals.
 Goal-setting should be a two-phase process.
 First, list what you want your event to accomplish.
 Are you trying to help students understand credit or budgeting, or do you want them to leave with a complete financial education on all relevant topics?
 Second, create a plan to measure how well you’ve reached your goals.
 To measure your event’s success, use the pre- and post-tests provided in the Financial EduNation resource center.